 - Get the Blue Card signed off by the Merit Badge Counselor.

-- Take the Blue Card to Mr. Perry or one of the Assistant Scoutmasters and ask them to sign it.
+- Take the Blue Card to Mr. Hawkins or one of the Assistant Scoutmasters and ask them to sign it.

-- Take the signed Blue Card to Mrs. Dicaccio.
+- Take the signed Blue Card to Mrs. Brinkerhoff.